The argument for term limits is simple. The United States today has some of the most corrupt politicians in the history of Western-style democracy.

 We all know and seemingly shrug off the fact that our politicians are carrying water for cartel crony interests who are doing severe harm to the sovereignty of this nation.
 True acts of treason are performed routinely at the expense of the American people.
 Feinstein is hardly unique.

 If we are not at the point where we can bring our thoroughly corrupted politicians to some form of justice for their crimes, at least we can mitigate the damage they cause.
-Term limits are one practical way to do this.We value your comments!
-Please weigh in on our comment section below.
+Term limits are one practical way to do this.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com